m1nka/blog/_posts/2021-01-29-free-blog-hosting-getting-the-perfect-lighthouse-score-100-100-100-100.markdown

 ---
 layout: post
-title: Achieving the perfect Lighthouse score for my blog using free services only
+title: Achieving the perfect Lighthouse score for my blog (using free services only)
 tags:
   - oci
   - cloud
 image: /images/posts/perfect-lighthouse-score.jpg
 date: 2021-01-29T16:15:41.052Z
 ---
 When I launched this blog, I aimed at hosting it *using free services only*.
-Pretty cheap right ;) When using any kind of free tier offerings usually performance is not great.
+Pretty cheap right? ;)

+When using any kind of free tier offerings usually performance is not great.
 So, is it possible to host a blog completely for free and still achieve [the perfect Lighthouse score](https://maximilian.tech/lighthouse.html)?

-## What's Lighthouse and why is it important?
+### What's Lighthouse and why is it important?

 [Lighthouse](https://developers.google.com/web/tools/lighthouse) is an [open-source](https://github.com/GoogleChrome/lighthouse), automated tool made by Google for measuring the quality of web pages.
 It is important, since search engines like Google rank search results not only on relevance, but also on metrics such as page load speed and accessibility.